What is a personal loan?

 A credit-builder loan can be an effective tool for establishing or improving credit.
 For new borrowers, the loan helps establish a new account, which can lay the foundation of your credit history.
 According to Experian, an account usually needs from three to six months of activity before it can be used to calculate a credit score.
 Credit-builder loans have terms from six to 24 months.

-Research shows a credit-builder loan is more beneficial for someone without a credit score or existing debt.
+A credit-builder loan is more beneficial for someone without a credit score or existing debt.

 For both borrowers who have no credit history and those who want to rebuild it, making on-time payments on a credit-builder loan has a positive effect on payment history, which makes up the biggest share (35%) of your FICO credit score.

-In a recent study funded by the Consumer Financial Protection Bureau, researchers found that for a group of borrowers without existing debt, taking out a credit-builder loan increased their likelihood of having a credit score by 24%.
+In a study funded by the Consumer Financial Protection Bureau, researchers found that for a group of borrowers without existing debt, taking out a credit-builder loan increased their likelihood of having a credit score by 24%.
 (It notes that nearly all participants who had existing debt already had a credit score.)

 Overall, the study says, those without a credit score or without existing debt may find a credit-builder loan “especially beneficial.”